Alex Shoumatoff: Childhood

 Shoumatoff grew up in the nearby town of Bedford, New York, a community known for famous people and business leaders.
 When he was four, his parents put him in a summer camp in Switzerland where he learned to speak French.
 He went to the local country-day school, Rippowam School, where he later taught middle-school science in his mid-twenties.
 After he graduated from eighth grade, his family moved to London and began to spend summers in Switzerland's Bernese Oberland.
 His father, a passionate mountain climber, took Shoumatoff and his older brother Nick up major peaks in the Alps.

 Shoumatoff's secondary schooling was at St. Paul's School, then an all-boys boarding school in Concord, New Hampshire, where he was at the top of his class and the captain of the squash team.
 His friends included future Presidential candidate John Kerry who he eventually profiled in 1996.

 When he was 16, impressed by the recordings of South Carolina bluesman Pink Anderson, he bought a guitar and went to the Folklore Center in Greenwich Village, New York, where Bob Dylan got his break.
 Izzy Young sent him to Harlem to take lessons from the Reverend Gary Davis.
-Davis would eventually have a huge impact on Shoumatoff and who would become the subject of Shoumatoff's first published magazine piece.
+Davis would eventually have a great personal impact on Shoumatoff and became the subject of Shoumatoff's first published magazine piece.

 Shoumatoff was admitted to Harvard University in 1964, as a sophomore where he studied poetry writing with Robert Lowell in a class that included fellow literary journalist Tracy Kidder.
 He was on The Harvard Lampoon and his senior-year roommates included Douglas Kenney, founder of National Lampoon whose work included the films Animal House and Caddyshack and was a national-champion squash player.